yunyunc/Feature-Selection-Algorithm-YOLOv3-Python/README.md

 ## Introduction

 The original code is a Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).

 Based on this, I designed a feature selection algorithm based on YOLOv3.
+I changed code in YOLOv3 to calculate and output the Activation level of some filters.
+After this, filters are extracted to be compared based on their means and variances on the datasets.

 Detailed process and results can be seen in the McGill_University_Thesis.pdf.